 The good news?
-While not quite perfect, this feature works like a charm, allowing you to chat back-and-forth with a Delta agent rather than sit on hold for ages.
-Here’s how it works.
+While not quite perfect, this feature works like a charm, allowing you to chat back and forth with a Delta agent rather than sit on hold for ages.
+After slow response times through much of the last year, it seems to have sped up recently – and now, Delta even estimates how long you'll have to wait.

 How to Access the Delta Messaging Feature